Paul D. Wilke

-Nazi Analogies Blind us to the Real Threats to Democracy
+How Sloppy Nazi Analogies Blind Us to the Real Threats

 Godwin’s Law states that the longer a political discussion goes on, the probability someone will make a comparison to the Nazis or Hitler approaches 100%.
 Once that happens, the conversation risks going off the rails.
 Discussion over.
 We've all seen this happen, especially online.
 However, Mr. Godwin clarified a caveat to this rule.

 Go ahead and bring up Hitler and the Nazis all you want, but do so in a way that makes it relate directly to the topic under discussion.
-In other words, name-drop the Nazis if you want, but make the tie-in relevant and not just a cheap way to demonize the other side.
+In other words, make the tie-in relevant and not just a cheap way to demonize the other side of an argument.
 Some Nazi analogies are better than others.

 That’s fair.
 And yet there remains a frustrating tendency to reach straight for the Third Reich for historical comparisons when others may be more appropriate.
 I'm not picking on any particular side here.
 Left and right both do it with tedious regularity.
 The Nazi analogy is similar to its rhetorical cousin, the communist analogy, a familiar trope on the right that labels every progressive idea as the first step down the slippery slope to communism.